 There is no evidence of an inclusive education law in Suriname and therefore no official definition adopted in the country.
-UNICEF has supported the Ministry of Education, Science and Culture (MOESC) in implementing several education programs that have an inclusive education component such as the Lifelong learning Programme and the “I believe in you” in-service teacher-training program.
-Suriname has tried to increase access to education and other services to the most vulnerable segments of the population, however there is no evidence of a law or policy framework on inclusive education.
-In addition, there is no clear attempt to include children with disabilities into regular schools.
+UNICEF has supported the Ministry of Education, Science and Culture (MOESC) in implementing several education programmes that have an inclusive education component, such as the Lifelong Learning programme and the I Believe in You in-service teacher training programme.
+Suriname has tried to increase access to education and other services for the most vulnerable segments of the population; however, there is no evidence of a law or policy framework on inclusive education.
+In addition, there has been no clear attempt to include children with disabilities into regular schools.

-- To assure obligatory and free general primary education;
+- To assure obligatory and free general primary education

-- To assure durable education and to end illiteracy;
+- To assure durable education and to end illiteracy

-- To enable all citizens to attain the highest levels of education, scientific research and artistic creation, in accordance with their capacities;
+- To enable all citizens to attain the highest levels of education, scientific research and artistic creation, in accordance with their capacities

-- To tune education to the productive and social needs of the society
+- To tune education to the productive and social needs of the society.

 Article 8 determines that no one shall be discriminated against on the grounds of birth, sex, race, language, religious origin, education, political beliefs, economic position or any other status.

 Access to education has been guaranteed by ensuring that primary education and lower secondary education are free of charge.
 Compulsory education is currently set by law for the ages of 6 to 12.

 The Education for All 2015 national review identified among future prospects guaranteeing equity in education, increasing completion of primary education, ensuring access to basic education for all, and improving data availability and quality for evidence-based policies.
 Implementation of all Education for All goals within special education took place from the Pedological Institute, and a pilot project for students with education difficulties was designed to offer inclusive education in small groups with an adapted curriculum.